dmis-lab/covidAsk/README.md

 covidask = covidAsk(index_port='9030')

 # Ask a question to covidAsk
-query = 'Is there concrete evidence for the presence of asymptomatic transmissions? result = covidask.query(query) print([r['answer'] for r in result['ret']])
+query = "Is there concrete evidence for the presence of asymptomatic transmissions?" result = covidask.query(query) print([r['answer'] for r in result['ret']])
 ```